February 14, 2021

 Like I mentioned, we live in North Carolina and HOLY SMOKES does it get hot in July and August!
 It can also get pretty chilly too (not “Canada” chilly… but “wear a jacket” chilly!), so we always make sure Leni is dressed appropriately for the weather.
 This might sound like a no-brainer, but lots of people don’t like to be outdoors because they can’t stand the heat/cold/wet/etc. With the exception of a sick baby, we try to take Leni outside to get used to all different kinds of weather.
 Homegirl might have been born in the mild South, but she’s still a tough little Canadian when it comes to bearing the elements, ha!
 I grew up in British Columbia, which could possibly be the wettest climate that exists on Earth and I never remember the rain stopping us from playing outside when I was young.
 Pouring rain?
 Put on your rain boots and jump in the puddles!
 Hot and sunny?
 Find a shady forest or park, throw on a sun hat and sunscreen and you’re out the door.
 With the right gear and the right attitude, anytime spent outdoors becomes an adventure with a little: just make sure you’ve got water, lots of snacks, and bug spray for most seasons, and you’re good to go!

-Leni literally has SO many toys–I have no idea where they keep coming from honestly!
+Leni and Boone literally have SO many toys–I have no idea where they keep coming from honestly!
 They’re in every room of the house, so naturally being inside is a fun place for her.
-My goal is to make being OUTSIDE even more appealing, and I plan on doing this by always having something to divert her attention.
+My goal is to make being OUTSIDE even more appealing, and I plan on doing this by always having something to divert their attention.
 Toddlers spend a LOT of time exploring, so putting them outdoors to enjoy things (safely and within reason, of course!) is a good idea in my book.
 There’s so much to see when you?re little and wandering around outside has endless possibilities!
 Collect sticks and leaves to make art.
 Bring paint outside and paint rocks you find!
 Count the clouds/trees/birds.
 Feed ducks.
 Make a fort.
 Play tag.
 Pack a picnic with your child’s favorite food and bring it on a walk and eat it outdoors!
-Whenever we’re outdoors, I tune out my phone calls and emails and just focus on having fun with Leni — the key is to make being outside just as fun (or hopefully more) as whatever they want to do inside.
+Whenever we’re outdoors, I tune out my phone calls and emails and just focus on having fun with Leni and Boone– the key is to make being outside just as fun (or hopefully more) as whatever they want to do inside.
 If they haven’t already, eventually they’ll associate outdoors with FUN and want to be out there all the time!